veit/pyviz-tutorial/docs/matplotlib/cartopy/install.rst

 .. tab:: Linux

-   Cartopy kann alternativ auch mit Linux-Paketmanagern installiert werden, :abbr:`z.B. (zum Beispiel)` für  Debian≥9 (Stretch) mit:
+   Alternatively, Cartopy can also be installed with Linux package managers, for example for Debian≥9 (Stretch) with:

    .. code-block:: console